eloekset/DxSelectBoxAngular4/README.md

-# ComboApp
+# DxSelectBoxAngular4

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.
+It's a sample app to reproduce an issue using a custom Angular Component as a template for cell editor of a DxDataGrid.
+Problem is to store selected value from the DxSelectBoxComponent in the custom component.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4202/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding